MattSmithereens/WordCountRedux/README.md

 1. Follow the instructions for downloading C#, .NET Core 1.1 and Mono from: https://www.learnhowtoprogram.com/c/getting-started-with-c/installing-c
 1. Clone the repo at https://github.com/MattSmithereens/WordCountRedux
 1. Open WordCount.Solution.sln in Microsoft Visual Studio and click the play button on the top left.
-Alternately, use BASH to navigate into the directory and type `dotnet restore`
+Alternately, use BASH to navigate into the directory and type `dotnet restore` then `dotnet run`
 1. Make a new branch
 1. Commit and push your changes
 1. Create a PR